-Pre-requisite: Successful completion of third-vear Spanish.
+Pre-requisite: Successful completion of third-year Spanish.

 This course focuses on the Hispanic world.
 In includes a survey of the history, people, poetry, drama, short stories, art, music and social issues of Spanish speaking countries, including the United States.
 The primary emphasis of this course is improvement of the communication skills: reading, writing, listening and speaking.
 A thorough presentation/review of grammatical structures ins included throughout the course.
-Students who sign up for an Advanced Placement class will take the corresponding Advanced Placement test.
+Upon completion, students are encouraged to take the Advanced Placement Spanish Language Exam.
 (Students are strongly advised to purchase text and a good dictionary is a must.)